TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 # CRIMINAL RECORD
 <ul style="list-style-type:circle">
 <li><a href="http://www.expunge.io/">Expunge.io</a> is a resource for people with juvenile records in Illinois.
 Expunge.io seeks to clarify juvenile expungement, with the hope of more people getting their records erased.</li>
+<li><a href="https://github.com/recordbleach/tx-recordbleach-api">RecordBleach</a> is a tool that enables Texans to prepare necessary court documents for expunction of certain arrests, charge, and convictions.</li>
+<li><a href="https://github.com/ReEntry-me">ReEntry.Me</a> helps parolees find resources with less friction.
 </ul>
 <br>
 # CRIME